vinicunca/akar/docs/content/docs/2.pohon/2.components/table.md

 * Add `grouping-options` prop.
 It must include `getGroupedRowModel`, you can import it from `@tanstack/vue-table` or implement your own.
 * Expand rows via `row.toggleExpanded()` method on any cell of the row.
 Keep in mind, it also toggles `#expanded` slot.
 * Use `aggregateFn` on column definition to define how to aggregate the rows.
-* `agregatedCell` renderer on column definition only works if there is no `cell` renderer.
+* `aggregatedCell` renderer on column definition only works if there is no `cell` renderer.

 ::component-example
 ---